davidmoten/timesheet/README.md

 * Displays graphs of your working hours by day, week, month, year
 * Asynchronous non-blocking ui using JQueryUI
 * Built and deployed with Maven
+* Sends backup of all entered data in csv format to your email address on demand

 <img src="https://raw.github.com/davidmoten/timesheet/master/src/docs/screen.png"/>